Can the Efron-Petrosian Method Recover the Inverse-Square Distance Law for Simulated Radio Pulsar Fluxes?: Primer on Efron-Petrosian method

 If we now assume that a pulsar survey is limited by a flux threshold $S_{th}$, then the characteristic luminosity cutoff $L_{th}$ scales with $D$ as:

-For each distance-luminosity pair ($\log D_i$, $\log L_i$), one can determine a corresponding set of luminosity-distance points defined by:
+For each distance-luminosity pair ($\log D_i$, $\log L_i$), one can determine a corresponding set of luminosity-distance ($L,D$) points in rest of the dataset defined by:

 where $n$ denotes the number of pulsars not excluded by the flux threshold.
 All ($D,L$) pairs that fulfill the above criteria are often referred to as ``associated''~\cite{Dainotti22} or ``comparable''~\cite{Ardavanfermi} set relative to ($D_i,L_i$).
-The total count of associated pairs corresponding to ($D_i,L_i$) is denoted by $N_i$.
-Next, we determine the rank ($\mathcal{R}_i$) of this point using $L_i$, relative to its associated set of points, when sorted according to ascending order.
+An illustrative plot showing all the values of $D$ associated with a given pair of $D_i$ and $L_i$ can be found in Fig. 3 of M23 or Fig. 3 in ~\cite{Ardavan23}.
+The total number of associated pairs corresponding to ($D_i,L_i$) is denoted by $N_i$.
+Next, we determine the rank ($\mathcal{R}_i$) of this point using $L_i$, relative to its associated set of points, when sorted in ascending order.

-The E-P technique then calculates the following normalized statistic -related to the Kendall-$\tau$ statistic-for all data points ($n$) exceeding the flux threshold:
+The E-P technique then calculates the following normalized statistic, which is related to the Kendall-$\tau$ statistic-for all data points ($n$) exceeding the flux threshold:

 where $\mathcal{E}_i=\frac{1}{2}(N_i+1)$ and $\mathcal{V}_i=\frac{1}{12}(N_i^2-1)$.
 The hypothesis that $L$ and $D$ are independent of each other is therefore contingent on the absolute value of $\tau$.
 If $L$ and $D$ are independent, then the value of $\tau$ is expected to be close to zero.
 In contrast, if they are correlated, $\tau$ has significantly higher values, allowing the hypothesis of independence to be rejected with high statistical significance.
 This hypothesis of independence between distance and luminosity can be quantitatively assessed by computing a $p$-value, as described in~\cite{EP}: